Entrepreneurial Mindset Tool, get ready and relevant for the future

 Yet, seeing opportunities is not even half the work.
 The real challenge is the action.
 It is as with innovation and creativity: 10% inspiration and 90% transpiration.
 So, it is hard work.
 If you don’t take action, someone else will, or nothing will happen at all.
 So, to know if the chance is worth the effort, you need to explore it in more detail to find out if the perceived opportunity is possible and viable.
 Yet, many stop at this point, convincing themselves it is too hard, too costly, too time-consuming, and so on.

 Once someone has done the hard work of checking and analyzing the perceived chance and marked it as a viable option, it is time to make it happen.
 Rolling up the sleeves, and begin the required activities.
-And that’s demands persistency and consistency, which is difficult.
+And that’s demands persistence and consistency, which is difficult.
 That’s why many initiatives – no matter how good – fail.
 In the case of the empty store, begin filling the shopping space and start making money.
 Or, in the case of the manager, start the new way of working and check how much time (and money) actually is being saved.

 An entrepreneurial mindset recognizes opportunities, explores them, and finds ways to create value.
 Value is much more than money alone.
 Entrepreneurial success is adding value to the lives of others.Dr.
 Martijn Driessen